-Community development

-Sustained investment in the education, training and early career mentoring of the next generation of ice coring and drilling scientists and engineers is imperative to ensure that science discoveries from ice cores and boreholes continue through the coming decades.
-The IDP will continue to work in concert with the scientific community and the National Science Foundation to assist young scientists with technologies needed to support their research, provide them with opportunities for communication of their science to the public, and foster support for the ice coring and drilling community.
-Productivity of the science community also depends on drillers and engineers who have experience in mechanical ice coring and hot water drilling; an ongoing strategy for maintaining this expertise is important.
+125 Community development 126 Sustained investment in the education, training and early career mentoring of 127 the next generation of ice coring and drilling scientists and engineers is impera-128 tive to ensure that science discoveries from ice cores and boreholes continue 129 through the coming decades.
+The IDP will continue to work in concert with the 130 scientific community and the National Science Foundation (NSF) to assist young 131 scientists with technologies needed to support their research, provide them 132 with opportunities for communication of their science to the public, and foster 133 support for the ice coring and drilling community.
+Productivity of the science 134 community also depends on drillers and engineers who have experience in me-135 chanical ice coring and hot water drilling; an ongoing strategy for maintaining 136 this expertise is important.
+137

-Introduction
+138 Introduction

-One of the most pressing environmental issues of our time is the greenhouse gas-induced climate and environmental change, including the possibility of abrupt changes.
+The rapid rate of current climate change creates urgency to understand the context of abrupt changes in the past and also the need to predict rates of sea level rise.
 A more sophisticated and predictive understanding of the mechanisms of climate change and the effects on sea level change are needed to plan for the future.
-Glaciers, ice sheets, and the subglacial environment contain records of past climate and ice thickness, which provide clues to understanding future climate.
+Glaciers, ice sheets, and the subglacial environment contain records of past climate and ice thickness, which provide evidence crucial to understanding future climate.

-Ice core records have led to many important discoveries; for example, the discovery that dramatic changes in climate can occur abruptly, in less than ten years (NRC, 2002) revolutionized climate science and also has important implications for policy.
-This finding contributed to the fundamental understanding of the climate system, which led to the 2007 award of the Nobel Peace Prize to the Intergovernmental Panel on Climate Change (IPCC) for climate science.
-More recently, studies of the stability of the West Antarctic Ice Sheet in the face of nearfuture warming, raises the troubling possibility of large sea level change in the very near future (e.g., Joughin et al., 2014).
+Ice core records have led to many important discoveries; for example, the discovery from the Greenland Ice Sheet Project 2 ice core showed that dramatic changes in climate can occur abruptly, in less than ten years (NRC, 2002); this revolutionized climate science and also has important implications for policy.
+This finding contributed to the fundamental understanding of the climate system, and was a contributing factor to the 2007 award of the Nobel Peace Prize to the Intergovernmental Panel on Climate Change (IPCC) for climate science.
+The West Antarctic Ice Sheet Divide Core established the benchmark carbon dioxide record for the most recent glaciation.
+U.S. and U.K. scientists are collaborating on current studies of the unstable Thwaites Glacier in West Antarctica to investigate the possibility of large sea level change in the near future (e.g., Joughin et al., 2014; Scambos et al, 2017).
 A recent study of bedrock below the summit of the Greenland Ice Sheet raises questions about the ice sheet's resilience to climate change (Schaefer et al., 2016).
-Furthermore, many basic questions about Earth's climate system remain unresolved.
-For example, what are the climate linkages between the Northern and Southern Hemispheres?
-How do atmosphere-ocean-ice interactions affect the cryosphere?
-How quickly can sea level rise?
-How sensitive is climate to greenhouse gases?
-What were polar climates and global levels of greenhouse gases like prior to the mid-Pleistocene transition ~900,000 years ago?
-Recent and emerging results from the WAIS Divide Ice Core have contributed to new insights on some of these questions (e.g. WAIS Divide Project Members, 2013, 2015) and new scientific plans, in both Antarctica and Greenland, and will likely address many other questions.
+Many other basic questions about Earth's climate system remain unresolved, and new scientific plans, in both Antarctica and Greenland, will likely address a variety of questions.